 Toward the end, the writer challenges the reader "Whatever you hand find to do, do it with all your might."
 When I was younger, some conservative Christians tried to tell me this meant I had to work myself to death; then I found out, it's like, if I'm engaged in an artistic project like writing or playing guitar, I will put my entire self into it.

 Noel Paul Stookey is one of the members of Peter, Paul, & Mary, who are friends with Bob Dylan.
 In a magazine called Christianity Today, Mr. Stookey said, "Scriptural references were commonplace in Dylan songs, mostly Old Testament images.
-The allusions were rather strong, and there was no denying the power and authority of lines like "the first will be last," in "The Times They Are A'Changing".
+The allusions were rather strong, and there was no denying the power and authority of lines like "the first will be last," in "The Times They Are A-Changin'".
 Then Woodstock, 1967: "I'm looking for truth; Bob is recovering from a motorcycle accident.
 He graciously allows a friend and me into the house to ask questions of the universe.
 He is totally honest with me, kind" and suggests I do some Bible reading.
-Thanks, Bob. -- Noel Paul Stookey of Peter, Paul & Mary from the January 4, 1980, issue of Christianity Today.
+Thanks, Bob. -- Noel Paul Stookey of Peter, Paul and Mary from the January 4, 1980, issue of Christianity Today.

 (I just threw in that Dylan story to further legitimize this foray into Bible territory.
 Not that I think I have to.)